techidaily/site-some-techniques/source/_posts/2024-approved-hook-listeners-first-introductory-podcast-lines.md

 Hello!
 This is the —----- news podcast from the —--------- (introduce the channel).
 With reports and analyses shown across the world and the latest news —------------ (introduce the purpose of the broadcast), —------- podcasts are supported by —-----------------. (the name of your sponsor, if any)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wVVp-GggK3U?si=RJb1ClNQV7GjTu_3&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### [The Joe Rogan Experience](https://podcast.app/the-joe-rogan-experience-p15/) \- A culture and society podcast

 ![the joe rogan experience](https://images.wondershare.com/filmora/article-images/2022/12/podcasts-intros-6.jpg)